 Breton megalithic structures

-Visit to the archeological sites of megalithic structures and to the Chapel of Saint-Philibert.
+Brittany: Visit to the megalithic sites and the Saint-Philibert Chapel.

 Locmariaquer megalithic sites

 The megaliths of Locmariaquer is one of the most famous of such places in Brittany (France).
 Some didactic panels, together with a series of engravings welcome you at the entrance.